Overview

 Step 3: Select the Macro Type

-- Select LaTeX Math for Confluence (Inline)
+For inline equations:- Select LaTeX Math for Confluence (Inline)

 - Use for equations within text (e.g., E = mc²)